- Home

 Are radiographs necessary and will it impact on my health?

+In the course of a root canal treatment, several radiographs are taken to achieve good standard of care.
+This is to ensure each step is properly checked so that the best possible outcome can be achieved.
 The radiation dosage is low and one exposure of digital peri-apical radiograph is probably comparable to several hours of background radiation under the sun.
 Dental surgeons with good knowledge in oral radiology would advise that radiation in dental x-rays should not be detrimental to good health.

 My tooth was root canal treated tooth and my dentist advised me to retreat it.
 Why is that so?